 1.6449340568482258

 Nice!
-It runs $\approx 3$ times faster than the Numpy solution.
+It runs times faster than the Numpy solution.

 As a plus, the answer will actually be slightly more accurate, due to the nature of IEEE 754 floats.
 Let’s look at how the performance scales in the same way we did before, keeping the chunk size constant.